Federal Requirements on Inclusion

 - B6 Data Reporting Tools: Educational Environments, Ages 3-5 (2014)

 - Back-to-Basics on Part C Primary Settings and Part B Early Childhood Settings (2017)

 The Office of Special Education Programs and professional organizations provide additional information and resources on inclusion and the IDEA.

-There are other federal laws that support inclusive policies and practices for young children.
-The Americans with Disabilities Act (ADA), Head Start Act, and Section 504 of the Rehabilitation Act of 1973.
-All have provisions.
+There are other federal laws that support inclusive policies and practices for young children:

 The Americans with Disabilities Act (ADA) protects individuals with mental or physical disabilities from discrimination in employment, public accommodations, public transportation, and telecommunications.

 When the ADA refers to young children in public accommodations, it includes public and private settings.
 Children in public settings are covered by Title II of the ADA.
 Children in private settings are covered by Title III of the ADA.
 Public programs include Head Start programs run by public agencies.
 Private programs include family child care homes, child care centers, nursery schools, and preschools.

 - Technical Assistance Memo: Moving Toward Americans with Disabilities Act Compliance: A Checklist and Guide for Privately Operated Child Care Programs (2011)